ohmyksh/ohmyksh.github.io/index.md

 <div style="height:15px;"></div>
 <p> Hello!
-I am a Ph.D. student at Seoul National University, advised by <a href="https://vision.snu.ac.kr/gunhee/">Prof. Gunhee Kim</a>.
-Prior to that, I received my B.S. in CSE from POSTECH in 2025.</p>
+I am a first-year Ph.D. student at Seoul National University, advised by <a href="https://vision.snu.ac.kr/gunhee/">Prof. Gunhee Kim</a>.
+Before that, I received my B.S. in CSE from POSTECH in 2025.</p>

-<p>My research focuses on Natural Language Processing, aiming to enable large language models to perform human-like reasoning by leveraging external knowledge and feedback to solve complex problems, particularly through retrieval-augmented methods and reasoning models. </p>
+<p>My research focuses on Natural Language Processing, aiming to enable large language models to perform human-like reasoning while improving their reliability and interpretability.
+I’m also interested in developing efficient and scalable AI systems that make such models practical for real-world deployment.</p>

-<p> I really enjoy exchanging ideas and getting inspired by others.
+<p>Beyond research, I’m also deeply interested in startups and emerging tech trends, especially in how cutting-edge ideas can make a meaningful impact in the real world.
+I love deep, thought-provoking conversations and getting inspired by others.
 Feel free to reach out through any channel if you’re interested in my work or just want to connect!</p>
 <div style="height:15px;"></div>
 ---
 <div style="height:15px;"></div>